 Here’s how you can set up your team for success when it comes to work order management.

 Find the person in your team that is best at completing specific tasks.
 Ask them to break down their approach in the form of steps.
-Use that to define standard operating procedures and/or build maintenance checklists.
+Use that to define standard operating procedures and build maintenance checklists and work order templates.
 Save them into your CMMS software in the form of templates, and attach them to Work Orders as needed.

 - What is the criticality of the equipment

 - What will be the effects of delaying the completion of this WO.